QilongZhang/srswiki/v3_CN_SpecialControl.md

 ```
 vhost __defaultVhost__ {
+    # for play client, both RTMP and other stream clients,
+    # for instance, the HTTP FLV stream clients.
+    play {
         # whether reduce the sequence header,
         # for some client which cannot got duplicated sequence header,
         # while the sequence header is not changed yet.
         # default: off
         reduce_sequence_header  on;
+    }
 }
 ```